Bringing Network Coding into Multi-Robot Systems: Interplay Study for Autonomous Systems over Wireless Communications: Experimental Setup and Results

 \subsection{Cooperative Localization Results}

-We quantify estimation performance using a trajectory-estimation metric computed at each time slot $t$ (Fig.~\ref{fig:cl_fig}).
-Let $ k(t) = \min(200,\, t+1), $ denote the length of a trailing evaluation window over which the error is averaged.
-When $t \ge 199$, the evaluation window spans the most recent 200 time slots.
-The estimation error is defined as
+We quantify estimation performance using a trajectory-estimation metric computed over $k(t)$ time slots:

-which averages the recent position-estimation deviation across all robots.
-This trailing-window metric smooths high-frequency fluctuations and enables consistent comparison across communication conditions.
+This metric averages the recent position-estimation deviations across all robots, reducing high-frequency fluctuations while preserving the temporal evolution of the estimator.
+For the estimator-only comparison in Fig.~\ref{fig:sub1}, we use $k(t)=\min(200,t+1)$.
+For the protocol comparison in Fig.~\ref{fig:sub2}, we evaluate the same metric at the final time $T$ with $k(T)=T-100+1$, so the box plot summarizes how the final estimate of the traversed trajectory compares with the ground truth under each protocol and erasure probability.
+This final-time behavior serves as a proxy for the entire run, since the estimates are relatively steady over time.
 We report results for a single seeded realization of the randomized robot motions (and measurement noise), using the same seed across all protocol comparisons; varying the seed produced similar trends and does not materially change the conclusions.

 We evaluate three communication regimes: (i)~\emph{Ideal communication}, i.e., no delay ($\text{RTT}=0$) and no packet loss ($\epsilon=0$); (ii)~\emph{Delayed communication}, i.e., lossless delivery with only one-way delay and no packet loss; (iii)~\emph{Lossy with delay}, inter-robot measurements are subject to both delay and erasure probability $\epsilon$.
 When there is no delay (ideal case or full erasure), the I-ReE estimator reduces to the standard EKF as no out-of-sequence measurements occur.
 Fig.~\ref{fig:cl_fig} presents the resulting estimation error trajectories.